Seminars and Workshops

 This seminar invites investigations of the carnivalesque in Shakespearean plays and performances: traces of pageants, fooling characters, temporal and spatial liminality between fictional world and theatrical event, plays-within-plays, references to acting and actors, equivocations and puns, low laughter and scatological language, play of identity, eavesdropping scenes, and other meta-theatrical techniques.
 How do liminal actor-characters function at ‘the border line between art and life’?
 What happens to the audience when the fourth wall collapses?
 How did carnivalesque elements contribute to multiple dimensions of performance reception by the hodge-podge London public?
 Can they serve the same purpose today in different cultures which translate, adopt, and appropriate Shakespeare’s plays?
 How have other global traditions of carnival and the carnivalesque been imported into Shakespeare criticism and performance?
 Is it possible that many stagings today, while being excessively faithful to the original texts, miss the dynamic ambivalence and polyphony of Shakespeare’s plays?

-Convenors: Darryl CHALK (University of Southern Queensland, Australia) and Rebecca TOTARO (Pennsylvania State University, USA)
+Convenors: Darryl CHALK (University of Southern Queensland, Australia) and Rebecca TOTARO (Florida Gulf Coast University, USA)

 In this seminar, we invite methodologically self-conscious and generous papers seeking to expand our understanding of the circuits of infectious disease and keeping care for others in Shakespeare’s time.
 Papers might address one or more of these subjects: caregiving or disease as represented by Shakespeare and his contemporaries, including women writers; specific characters in contagious and/or caregiving networks of exchange; responses to mortality crises amid the loss of Catholic charitable relief efforts; local, transatlantic, and other circuits of disease transmission and care management; the role of families and parish communities in managing extra-familial disease; infectious disease and the history of emotions; quarantine laws and other travel restrictions; London’s bills of mortality, the press, and the quantification of disease; male and/or female care networks; infrastructure-related issues; associated socio-cultural economies; traveling players escaping from or carrying disease with them; continental translations of disease and care manuals; and archival manuscript finds.